mouzoofv88/mouzoofv88/README.md

 - 👋 Hi, I’m Mouzoof V
-- 👀 I’m interested in Artificial intelligent,Machine learning and Cybersecurity
+- 👀 I’m interested in Artificial intelligent,Machine learning and Cybersecurity,power electronics design
 - 🌱 I’m currently learning B.Tech in Electrical and electronics engineering at Government engineering college,Thrissur
 - 📫 Mail me at mouzoofvktpm@gmail.com
+-

 <!---
 mouzoofv88/mouzoofv88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.